KorayErkan/tw-portfolio/user-assistance/frequently-used-features.md

 |Time indications|_Time Signatures_|
 |Keys in circle of 5ths|_Key Signatures_|

-The music entry process may require use of the following keys and key combinations for note duration values, phrasing symbols, etc.
+The note entry process may require use of the following keys and key combinations for note duration values, phrasing symbols, etc.

 |Element|Key|
 |---|---|